We have made a commitment to make our information and services available to everyone, regardless of disability or technology.

 Logan City Council conforms with WCAG 2.1 level AA.

-me2 Accessibility was commissioned by Logan City Council to conduct an accessibility audit on the Logan City Council corporate website.
+We commissioned me2 Accessibility to conduct an accessibility audit on the Logan City Council corporate website.
 Our accessibility audit is in line with W3C Website Accessibility Conformance Evaluation Methodology (WCAG-EM) 1.0.

 Principles to support accessibility